 Peter Mountford was born and raised in Washington, DC., apart from three years in Sri Lanka in the early stages of the Sri Lankan Civil War.
-After finishing an undergraduate degree in International Relations in 1999, Peter spent two years as the token liberal at a right wing think tank.
-For most of that time, he lived in Ecuador and wrote about Ecuador’s economy.
+After finishing an undergraduate degree in International Relations in 1999, Peter spent two years in Ecuador as the token liberal at a right wing think tank.

 Since earning an MFA in creative writing from the University of Washington in 2006, Peter has published two novels: A Young Man’s Guide to Late Capitalism (Houghton Mifflin Harcourt, 2011), and The Dismal Science (Tin House Books, 2014).
 The Dismal Science was a finalist for the Washington State Book Award in Fiction, and was named a New York Times Editor's Choice.
 A Young Man’s Guide to Late Capitalism won the 2012 Washington State Book Award in fiction and was a finalist in the 2012 VCU Cabell First Novelist Prize.

 Peter's work has appeared in The Atlantic, the New York Times Magazine, The Paris Review, Granta, Best New American Voices 2008, Conjunctions, Southern Review, Salon, Slate, and Boston Review, where he won second place in the 2007 contest judged by George Saunders.
 A fellow of Yaddo and Bread Loaf, Peter's work has been awarded grants from The Elizabeth George Foundation, the city of Seattle, 4Culture, and others.
 In 2016, he received the Gar LaSalle Storyteller Award for a fiction writer in Washington State.